-The Society of Dermatology SkinCare Specialists members have worked with the National Coalition of Estheticians, Manufacturers/Distributors & Associations (NCEA) to help develop the National Esthetician Certification.
+The Society of Dermatology SkinCare Specialists members have worked as Subject Matter Experts (SMEs) with the National Coalition of Estheticians Association (NCEA) to help develop the National Esthetician Certification.
 The NCEA Certified credential was launched in 2007 and the Commission on Accreditation (COA) was launched in 2009 for continuing education accreditation.
 SDSS’s ongoing mission is to provide a forum of learning for Estheticians working in dermatology skin care practices, and getting the National Esthetician Certification is the recommended first step.

-The National Esthetician Certification is based on a 1200-hour competency, which is double the standards set by most Esthetician licenses in the United States.
-The NCEA Certified credential is awarded to those who have met the advanced training standards that is equivalent to a Master Esthetician license, that can be used for licensure endorsement.
+The NCEA Certified credential is awarded to those who have met the advanced training standards equivalent to a Master Esthetician license.
 Attaining the National Esthetician Certification is the highest voluntary credential in the United States–raising the standards of our profession beyond entry-level licensure.
 The NCEA Certified credential signifies the value and credibility for consumers in determining the expertise and training of an Esthetician.

 NATIONAL ESTHETICIAN CERTIFICATION OVERVIEW

 The path to get your National Esthetician Certification begins with purchasing the TRAINING MANUAL.
 Start the CANDIDATE APPLICATION requirements while working on the manual.
 In about 4-6 weeks, your Candidate Application should be ready to send in.
 After receiving your AUTHORIZATION-TO-TEST (ATT) take your exam within 60 days in the comfort of your own home or office.